Website Jackson Health System

 Duties & Responsibilities

-Generally requires 5 to 7 years of related experience.
-Management experience is strongly preferred.
+Experience: Generally requires 3 to 5 years of related experience.

 Valid Florida RN license is required.
 American Heart Association (AHA) Basic Life Support (BLS) for Healthcare Providers certification with at least 6 months validity required.
 Must meet and maintain valid and current all unit specific and organizational skills/competencies, certifications/licensures, as required by regulatory and/or nursing standard of practice for the specialty.